 Young children, those already suffering with ill health and the elderly are particularly susceptible to the H3N2 strain.
 Australian figures suggest there was a spike in cases among children between the ages of five and nine so children this age may be more at risk.
 In the UK, GP surgeries will offer free flu jabs to millions of children and adults who are particularly susceptible such as; children aged between two and eight, pregnant women, residents of long-stay care homes and anyone aged between six months and 65 deemed at clinical risk.

-How can you protect yourself against the flu?
+How can I protect myself against the flu?

 You can reduce the risk of contracting the flu by practicing good hygiene.
 Always scrub your hands after using the toilet, leaving a very public space or an area where more people may be infected.
 You should also be sure to clean surfaces like your computer keyboard, telephone and door handles to get rid of germs and dispose of tissues as soon as you use them.